Pitt head coach compares ACC leaders Clemson and Notre Dame

 |Tuesday, November 24, 2020 8:01 AM- -

-Pat Narduzzi’s Pitt football team has already played on the road at Notre Dame this season, a 45-3 loss, and now must travel to Clemson Saturday for a contest against No. 4 Clemson.
+Pat Narduzzi’s Pitt football team has already hosted Notre Dame this season, a 45-3 loss, and now must travel to Clemson Saturday for a contest against No. 4 Clemson.
 Narduzzi was asked Monday how Clemson and Notre Dame compare, and he said he will need to see the Tigers in person before making a fair assessment.
 He does know that Clemson is deep and talented.

 Pitt (5-4, 4-4 ACC) takes on Clemson (7-1, 6-1 ACC) at 3:30 pm Saturday in Death Valley on ESPN.
 The Panthers started out 3-0, endured a four-game losing streak, and now has won two in a row after last Saturday’s domination of Virginia Tech on Senior Day.